Austin2Shih/TortlePoll-Live-polling-website/README.md

 ### Finding energy per Voltorb per day
 To find how much energy voltorbs can produce per day, I found that Hisuian voltorbs release energy by discharging the electric current stored in their belly when they get too excited ([IGN Hisuian voltorb pokedex](https://www.ign.com/wikis/pokemon-legends-arceus/Hisuian_Voltorb#Hisuian_Voltorb_Pokedex_Entry)).
 This means that it is reasonable to assume that the main form of harvesting electiricty from voltorbs is by having them discharge.
 Now, how much energy is released when a voltorb discharges?
 There is no exact answer to this question so I had to make a few more assumptions:

-Electric pokemon can learn the move Thunderbolt as well as Discharge and they both have similar power levels (determining how much damage they do).
+Voltorbs can learn the move Thunderbolt as well as Discharge and they both do similar damage at least in the games.
 Since they do similar damage to opponents, I assumed that they both released a similar amount of energy.
 Thunderbolt is a pokemon move where a literal lightning bolt appears out of the pokemon to zap someone so I compared the energy output of the move Thunderbolt to the energy output of the average lightning bolt, which is 5 billion joules according to [this Forbes article](https://www.forbes.com/sites/statoil/2015/01/28/can-we-harvest-lightning-for-the-power-grid/?sh=4a1682571e6c).

 <img src="https://static.wikia.nocookie.net/pokemonxyanime/images/d/db/Thunderbolt.png/revision/latest/scale-to-width-down/1000?cb=20140331143608" height=250>

-However, looking at a picture of the move Thunderbolt being used by Pikachu, I realize that the size of the bolt is probably nothing compared to an average lightining bolt.
+However, looking at a picture of the move Thunderbolt being used by Pikachu, I realize that the size of the bolt is probably nothing compared to an average lightning bolt.
 This is especially true when we consider that pikachu is a pretty small pokemon so even though the bolt looks very intense in the image, it's probably still pretty small.
 Now, we will just assume that the energy released by Thunderbolt is about 1000 times less than a 5 billion joule lightning bolt so Thunderbolt, and therefore Discharge, should release about 5 million joules or 5 megajoules.
 Then assuming that we lose about 5% of the energy when trying to harvest it, we are left with (5 megajoules * 0.95) = **4.75 megajoules per use of Discharge**.

 Now, from playing the pokemon games in the past, I know that pokemon cannot exactly spam one ability forever.
 Discharge has 15 pp, which means it can only be used 15 times before the voltorb needs to go recover for the rest of the day with Nurse Joy.
 This means that one voltorb can produce (4.75 megajoules/charge x 15 charges) = **71.25 megajoules per Voltorb per day**.